Having a foundation in online book marketing makes a difference to any author’s ability to succeed in the market.

 If you have a book coming out, you could offer a free chapter in exchange for an email address.
 Or make a PDF version of a full book to sell on your site (as long as you have the rights to do this).
 Brendon Burchard also advises to offer a book-buy bonus — this may be easier to come up with if you’re in business.

-If you want to learn self-publishing and know how to launch a book with a commercial mindset, please consider trialling Book Creation Success.
+Or if you want to learn self-publishing, to know how to launch a book with a commercial mindset, please consider Book Creation Success.
 It’s my self-publisher’s course with 40 lessons and comes in video, templates, and text form.